-- Promote holiday awareness on your agency website for gambling prevention and problem gambling resources for help and hope. - Promote the Center's Problem Gambling help seeker website helpmyproblemgambling.org. - W Visit the Center's website mdproblemgambling.com for additional resources. - Download a copy of the 2021 Gift Responsibly Campaign Tool Kit from the National Center on Problem Gambling - https://www.ncpgambling.org/programsresources/programs/gift-responsibly-campaign-2021/
+- Promote holiday awareness on your agency website for gambling prevention and problem gambling resources for help and hope. - Promote the Center's Problem Gambling help seeker website HelpMyGamblingProblem.org - Visit the Center's website MDProblemGambling.com for additional resources. - Download a copy of the 2022 Gift Responsibly Campaign Tool Kit from the National Center on Problem Gambling - CLICK HERE